Skip to main content

 But the software that runs a business isn’t a prototype.
 It’s the dish that has to come out perfect 200 times a day, every day, without exception.

-When we talk about enterprise applications, things come into play that no no-code platform handles well yet: real security (not the checkbox kind, but the kind that survives a pentest), integrations with legacy systems that are 15 years old with incomplete documentation, concurrency handling when 500 users do the same thing at the same time, regulatory compliance that changes by country, and the ability to scale without everything falling apart.
+When we talk about enterprise applications, things come into play that no no-code platform handles well yet.
+Security has to be real — not the checkbox kind, but the kind that survives a pentest.
+Your systems need to integrate with legacy platforms that are 15 years old and have incomplete documentation.
+Then there’s concurrency: what happens when 500 users do the same thing at the same time?
+Regulatory compliance that changes by country?
+The ability to scale without everything falling apart?

 You don’t solve that by dragging blocks in a visual interface.
 You solve it with experience, technical judgment, and deep knowledge of what can go wrong — because you’ve seen it go wrong before.